-Podrobno o History of Kenya
+Podrobno o History

 Kenyan history dates back as far as 20 million years ago, when early primates roamed the area.
 More recent fossil evidence of Homo habilis and Homo erectus activity in the region has led to many people dubbing Kenya 'The Cradle of Mankind'.

 Kenya's first inhabitants were hunter-gatherers who were later replaced by agriculturally minded people from the Horn of Africa.
 Over the centuries, other farming and pastoral people migrated into the region including the Nilotic speakers from the South Sudan and Bantu-speaking people from West Africa.